italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 --- abstract

-This draft outlines the modeling of optical pluggables within a host packet device within the context of a packet over optical network.
+This draft outlines the modeling of optical pluggables within a host packet device in the context of a packet over optical network.
 The model encompasses all pertinent properties of the pluggable for various packet over optical use cases and is partitioned into three primary areas: the optical media interface, the electrical plug to host interconnect, and the physical equipment of the pluggable.

-Included in the model are representations of configuration, states, and telemetry data, as well as profiles and coherent plug capabilities.
+Included in the model are representations of configuration, states, and telemetry data, as well as of profiles and coherent plug capabilities.
 Emphasizing the importance of considering both vendor-agnostic and vendor-specific attributes in modeling coherent pluggables.

 Drawing from existing models in IETF, OpenConfig, ITU-T, OIF, and TAPI, this model offers enhanced uniform structuring and naming.
 Additionally, it provides insight into the mapping to plug interface structures defined in CMIS.

+This draft introduces the concpet of "Coherent Pluggable Manifest", where a represents the capabilities of a type&version of pluggable, maintained in a public repository of all pluggables.
+This document also covers gap analysis of current IETF drafts and other SDOs on coherent pluggables attributes and provides the complete lifecycle of a coherent pluggable from operators' approval through viability assessment to deployment.

 --- middle